rawles/edit.tf/README.md

 ### Test frames

-Frames to test the correct functionality of the editor appear below:
+Frames to test the correct functionality of the editor appear below.
+Feel free to edit this README with your own test frames, especially if they expose nasty bugs or demonstrate common mistakes in implementing teletext software.

 * Rob of the
   [Teletext Preservation project](http://www.teletext.org.uk/) has contributed a